 The University of Toronto identified three of the best and easy to use fact-checking websites to further help cut to the truth.
 FactCheck, Politifact, and Snopes are all fantastic resources to fact-check many topics and current events.
 Keeping these in your arsenal will make you extra vigilant not only in catching fake news, but also in cutting through biases and media distortions.

 Fake news can only be stopped by learning to identify and dismiss it.
 Fake news is powerful when readers blindly accept the information and forward the content into their social networks.
 When friends and family notice a shared article this leads them to believe it is more credible and worth their time.
 It is your responsibility to not spread false information.
 There is no automatic process to do this, it requires a conscious effort to determine the credibility of the source, the author, and the content.
 If you are too lazy to do this then sharing articles online is irresponsible and harmful.
-If you care about what you are reading about and want to make an impact in politics, or with social issues, or any other topic that interests you, then it is up to you to curate and analyze the articles you are reading and sharing.
+If you care about what you are reading and want to make an impact in politics, social issues, or with any other topic that interests you, then it is up to you to curate and analyze the articles you are reading and sharing.
 Fake news is a challenging problem but through educating ourselves and by taking responsibility we can overcome this hurdle of dishonesty and delusion.
 The solution is in our hands.

 Written by Daniel Govedar (Sept 2017)